Featured image for Enter Into the Joy of Your Lord: Knowing the Heart of the Bridegroom

 A brother named T. Austin-Sparks once said, "The joy of the Lord is having a people, be it ever so small, so despised, so weak, nevertheless, whose heart is set upon that which is according to His heart."

 Entering into His joy is only possible through the inward transformation of our hearts.
 Humanity, in its fallen nature, is selfish.
 The Lord, on the other hand, is the opposite—His love for mankind is self-sacrificing, demonstrated in His death on the cross on our behalf.
-Apart from the transforming work of Christ our hearts are selfishly oriented toward ourselves, and we won’t be able to see the joy that comes from the salvation of the lost.
+Apart from the transforming work of Christ our hearts are selfishly oriented toward ourselves.
+We won’t be able to see the joy that comes from the salvation of the lost.
 We will have no pleasure in being brought low, so that Christ may be lifted up.
-This is why our selfish nature must be stripped away, if we are to enter into the joy of the Lord.
+This is why our selfish nature must be stripped away if we are to enter into the joy of the Lord.
 There is a crucial work that the Lord must do in our hearts—a work of transformation in our inner being.
 The Lord shows us the cross, with a call to die to ourselves, and through this process, He performs a work of transformation in us.

 We see this wonderful transformation in the Song of Songs.
 This book is widely known among those who study the Bible to be a picture of the relationship between Christ and the Church.
 Initially, the Shulamite, who represents the Church, is primarily concerned with what she is getting out of her relationship with Solomon.
 In Song of Songs 2:16 it says, “My beloved is mine, and I am his.”
 She is primarily concerned with her feelings and her benefit—"My beloved is mine."
 After some time and through various trials that brought her closer to Solomon, her words changed to, “I am my beloved’s, and my beloved is mine” (Song of Songs 6:3).
 Now, "my beloved is mine" comes second to "I am His."
 She is less concerned with what she is getting and more focused on giving herself to Solomon.
 But there is still some concern for herself.
 Finally, her words change to, “I am my beloved’s, and his desire is toward me” (Song of Songs 7:10).
-She is no longer concerned with herself or what she is receiving, but is insead entirely focused on the Lord and His desires.
+She is no longer concerned with herself or what she is receiving, but is instead entirely focused on the Lord and His desires.
 The Lord takes every true Christian through a process of transformation, leading us out of our selfish, self-centered ways.
 And in its place He imparts to us a new nature, one after His own heart.

 While all of this was going on, the father held hope in his heart that one day his son would return home.
 He would look in the distance, hoping that one day he would see his son on the horizon.
 When the son finally returned, the father saw him from far off and ran to embrace him.
 He put a robe on him, a ring on his finger, and sandals on his feet.
 He had his servants slaughter the fatted calf, for it was cause to celebrate.